alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 This will return all your messages with statuses; they will be displayed in pages of up to 250 messages each.

-Add the following method code to your application:
+Add the following method to your application code:

 ```python
 response = notifications_client.get_all_notifications(template_type, status, reference, older_than)
 ```

-You can filter the returned messages by including the following optional arguments in the method code:
+You can filter the returned messages by including the following optional arguments in the method:

 - [`template_type`](/#template-type)
 - [`status`](/#status)